Abraham Kovoor

 Abraham Thomas Kovoor (10 April 1898 – 18 September 1978) was an Indian professor and rationalist who gained prominence after retirement for his campaign to expose as frauds various Indian and Sri Lankan "god-men" and so-called paranormal phenomena.
-His direct, trenchant criticism of spiritual frauds and organized religions was enthusiastically received by audiences, initiating a new dynamism in the Rationalist movement, especially in Sri Lanka and India.
+His direct, trenchant criticism of spiritual frauds and organized religions was enthusiastically received by audiences, initiating a new dynamism in the rationalist movement, especially in Sri Lanka and India.

 Early life and career

-Abraham Kovoor was born in a Saint Thomas Christian family at Thiruvalla, Kerala.
+Abraham Kovoor was born into the aristocratic Kovoor family of Syrian Christians at Thiruvalla, Kerala.
 Kovoor was the son of Rev. Iype Thoma Kathanar (Kovoor Achen), Vicar General of the Mar Thoma Syrian Church of Malabar.
 After working briefly as a lecturer in botany at C.M.S.College in Kerala, Kovoor arrived in Ceylon in February 1928.
+Abraham's younger brother, Behanan was a renowned sociologist and psychologist.
 Before his arrival in Ceylon, Kovoor married Kunjamma, daughter of a judge.
 The couple had a son, Aries.
 Kovoor's first assignment in Ceylon was teaching botany at Jaffna College, Vaddukoddai for 15 years until 1943.
 Subsequently, he also taught at Richmond College, Galle, and St. Thomas College, Mount Lavinia from 1947 to 1953, before retiring in 1959 as a teacher at Thurstan College, Colombo.
 He also practiced hypnotherapy and applied psychology.

 As a rationalist

 After retirement Kovoor devoted his life to the rationalist movement.
 He spent most of his time building up the Ceylon Rationalist Association, and was its president from 1960 to his death.
 He edited an annual journal, The Ceylon Rationalist Ambassador.
 Kovoor became a widower when his wife Konjamma died in 1976.
 In his will, he wrote as follows: "My body should not be buried on my death.
 The body of my wife also should not be buried.
 We have dedicated our bodies to the use of medical colleges on our death.
 I desire that my skeleton should be surrendered to Thurston College, Colombo, which I served for many years.
 I entrust this task to my son, Aries Kovoor, who is a professor at the Sorbonne University, Paris.
 My eyes should be donated to an eye bank immediately after death."
 Kovoor died on 18 September 1978 due to cancer.
+His skeleton is preserved inside one of the science labs in Thurstan College, Colombo.